MatthieuMordrel/productivity-app/README.md

 ## TODO

+- Audio files should be removed from the public folder
 - Add a way to tick a task when done
 - Add a way to hide ticked tasks
 - Add a way to organise tasks better with folderish structure